 Under the Right to Information Act 2009, anyone can apply for access to documents held by WorkCover—this includes your claim file.
-However, there are exemptions that may apply and we can consult with you if we have concerns about releasing information.
+We will only release your claim file with your consent, unless required by law.

 More information is available under our applications under the RTI Act or IP Act section.